Why Kane should no longer be England's No.9 | Goal.com

 This kind of play means England are stuck playing in front of their opponents, with wingers Raheem Sterling and Jadon Sancho waiting patiently on the flanks, Kane leaving the centre-backs unoccupied, and a functional central midfield struggling to get on the ball between the lines.

-Mourinho instructs his players to sit in a conservative midblock, rather than press high, with the intention of luring the opposition forward and counter-attacking in behind.
-He gives his forwards genuine creative freedom, and Kane has naturally found himself dropping to create chances by picking out runners Heung-Min Son and Lucas Moura as they move behind the opponent’s high defensive line.
+Mourinho instructs his players to sit in a conservative midblock, rather than press high, with the intention of luring the opposition forward and counterattacking in behind.
+He gives his forwards genuine creative freedom, and Kane has naturally found himself dropping deeper to create chances by picking out runners Heung-Min Son and Lucas Moura as they move behind the opponents' high defensive line.

 The issue for England is they are rarely given the chance to play like this, their matches more resembling Tottenham’s 1-1 draw with a stubborn Newcastle than the 5-2 and 6-1 wins over Southampton and Manchester United, respectively.